 It's difficult to get a concrete answer to this question.
-But through charts from the administration of the 53rd.
-Welch Division (1946), I figured out that during the period from 20 September 1944 (Witrijt) till 4 October 1944 (Reusel) approx. 145 British soldiers from the 160th.
+But through charts and statistics from the administration of the 53rd.
+Welch Division (1946), I figured out that during the period from 20 September 1944 (Witrijt) till 4 October 1944 (Reusel) approx. 145 British soldiers of the 160th.
 Brigade were killed.

 On German side a multitude of this figure, at least 450 / 500 KIA.